Many or all companies we feature compensate us. Compensation and editorial

 Sell the home

-Refinance the mortgage
+Refinance the reverse mortgage into a traditional mortgage

 Pay off the mortgage with other funds